Marker-Inc-Korea/Korean-SAT-LLM-Leaderboard/README.md

 ---

+## ⭐️ Purpose of the Korean SAT LLM Leaderboard Project

+1. **Sharing Benchmark Data**: Provide benchmarks that allow for the comparison of human performance and LLM performance.
+2. **Reliable Evaluation Dataset**: Utilize the highly authoritative benchmark dataset curated by KICE (Korea Institute for Curriculum and Evaluation) to assess Korean language proficiency.
+3. **Annual Updates with Leakage Prevention**: Update the CSAT Korean benchmark dataset annually to prevent data leakage.
+4. **Open-Source LLM Advancement**: Enable open-source LLMs, independent of any specific country or company, to achieve top-tier (1st-grade) performance on the Korean CSAT.

 ## 🏅 Submission Guidelines

 - If you prefer to keep your model’s performance private and not appear on the public leaderboard, feel free to leave a